aws-samples/serverless-coffee-workshop/instructions/content/4-Advanced/order-metrics-handling-rules/_index_.en.md

 weight = 13
 +++

-## Creating the "OrderCompleted" rule
+## Creating the "WaitingCompletion" rule

 ### Step by Step Instructions
 1. Go to the EventBridge console.
 From the AWS Management Console, select *Services* then select EventBridge *Application Integration*. **Make sure your region is correct**.

 2. Choose **Rules**.
 Choose **Create rule**.
 3. In Step 1 of the wizard: